kmjungersen/BenchmarkDB/README.md

-        -c --chaos          Activates CHAOS mode, where reads are taken randomly from the DB instead of sequentially -l --list           Outputs a list of available DB modules -r --report         Option to generate a report file, which will OVERWRITE any existing reports from the specified DB in the `generated_reports` directory
+        -c --chaos          Activates CHAOS mode, where reads are taken randomly from the DB instead of sequentially -l --list           Outputs a list of available DB modules

-        --split             Splits reads and writes into two consecutive batches instead of alternating between them
+        --no-report         Option to disable the creation of the report file --split             Splits reads and writes into two consecutive batches instead of alternating between them
-        --debug             Generates fake, random data instead of actually connecting to a DB
+        --debug             Generates a random dataset instead of actually connecting to a DB

         --length=<n>        Specify an entry length for reads/writes [default: 10]
-        --trials=<n>        Specify the number of reads and writes to make to the DB to collect data on [default: 100]
+        --trials=<n>        Specify the number of reads and writes to make to the DB to collect data on [default: 1000]
     ```

 ## Building a module